 The Corporate Governance Committee of the Board maintains an overview of the desired size and composition of the Board, the need for recruitment and the expected experience of the new candidates.
-It also advises the Board on the competencies and skills that the Board as a whole, and individual Directors, should possess in the context of the Corporation's global business and affairs and determines the competencies, skills and qualities the Human Resources Committee should seek in candidates as Directors.
+It also advises the Board on the competencies and skills that the Board as a whole, and individual Directors, should possess in the context of the Corporation's global business and affairs and determines the competencies, skills and qualities that should be sought in candidates as Directors.

 Every year, a peer to peer assessment of Directors is undertaken in order to identify any potential gap in skills or experience.
-Taking into account such potential gap and after consultation with the Executive Chair, other directors and outside consultants, the Human Resources and Corporate Governance Committees recommend proposed candidates to the Board.
+Taking into account such potential gap and after consultation with the Board Chair, other directors and outside consultants, the Corporate Governance Committee recommends proposed candidates to the Board.
 The Board approves the final choice of candidates for nomination and proposed election by shareholders.
-The Board approves the final choice of candidates for nomination and proposed election by the shareholders.

-All new Directors are briefed by the Executive Chair and Management on the Corporation's structure, financial situation, regulatory environment and other aspects of its global business and affairs.
+All new Directors are briefed by the Board Chair and Management on the Corporation's structure, financial situation, regulatory environment and other aspects of its global business and affairs.
 They are also provided with the Board Charter, Individual Director Mandate, Cogeco Group Code of Ethics, Insider Trading Policy, the Statement of Corporate Governance Practices and other key mandates and policies.